spotify/scio/site/src/main/paradox/Scio,-Scalding-and-Spark.md

 - @scaladoc[`PairSCollectionFunctions`](com.spotify.scio.values.PairSCollectionFunctions) and @scaladoc[`DoubleSCollectionFunctions`](com.spotify.scio.values.DoubleSCollectionFunctions) are specialized versions of `SCollection` and equivalent to Spark's [`PairRDDFunctions`](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.PairRDDFunctions) and [`DoubleRDDFunctions`](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.DoubleRDDFunctions).
 - Execution planning is static and happens before the job is submitted.
 There is no driver node in a Dataflow cluster and one can only perform the equivalent of Spark [_transformations_](http://spark.apache.org/docs/latest/programming-guide.html#transformations) (`RDD` &rarr; `RDD`) but not [_actions_](http://spark.apache.org/docs/latest/programming-guide.html#actions) (`RDD` &rarr; driver local memory).
 - There is no [_broadcast_](http://spark.apache.org/docs/latest/programming-guide.html#broadcast-variables) either but the pattern of `RDD` &rarr; driver via _action_ and driver &rarr; `RDD` via _broadcast_ can be replaced with `SCollection.asSingletonSideInput` and `SCollection.withSideInputs`.
 - There is no [`DStream`](https://spark.apache.org/docs/latest/streaming-programming-guide.html#discretized-streams-dstreams) (continuous series of `RDD`s) like in Spark Streaming.
-Values in a `SCollection` are windowed based on timestamp and windowing operation.
+Values in an `SCollection` are windowed based on timestamp and windowing operation.
 The same API works regardless of batch (single global window by default) or streaming mode.
 Aggregation type _transformations_ that produce `SCollection`s of a single value under global window will produce one value each window when a non-global window is defined.
 - `SCollection` has extra methods for side input, side output, and windowing.

 ## Scio and Scalding